univention/univention-portal/helm/portal-consumer/README.md

 ""
 </pre>
 </td>
 			<td>Bucket in the object storage for storing the portal and assets.
-Chart default is "ums".
-Nubus chart default is "ums".</td>
+Chart default is "nubus".
+Nubus chart default is "nubus".</td>
 		</tr>
 		<tr>
 			<td>portalConsumer.objectStorageCredentialSecret</td>